Chapter Thirty Seven IV

 When Janah noticed that we don’t appear to age, she set up a laboratory in the remaining empty space on our floor, across from Chan and Ning’s place.
 Her eidetic memory made learning the procedures simple enough for her.

 What she discovered is our unusual DNA.
 Instead of defective DNA, it seems more like enhanced DNA.
 The genes that normally die off or mutate, don’t.
 She drew blood and took tissue samples two years ago.
 She says we’re almost boring, we never change.
 Our SIRT1 genes, sirtuins, are the same as when she started.
 Sirtuins act as gene suppressors, repairing mistakes and keeping the aging factors from activating.
 We have more NAD, nictotinamide adenine dinucleotide, which further boosts SIRT1 activity.
 She also found a larger than normal amount of DAF-16 genes.
 I presume that’s something we all have in common, or at least in some similar combination.
-Why two not blood related girls have these characteristics in common is a mystery.
+Why non-genetically related girls have these characteristics in common is a mystery.
 Janah thinks that since badly folded proteins can create aging problems, better than normal folded proteins are just as possible.

 She isolated the factors, SIRT1, NAD and DAF 16 genes, and injected Nishiko over three months.
 Two years later and none of us has aged a day.
 Photos and measurements from two years ago are identical.
 Same weight, same breast, waist and hip size; thighs, calves, forearms and upper arm, all identical to the earlier measurement.
 Nikko calls herself a genetically modified organism.
 Then again, the consequence of daddy’s sperm entering mommy’s egg is nothing more than a GMO.
 We’re all GMOs.